josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 ---

 *[Daniel Henebery](http://www.questionable-economics.com/) and I created this article together.
 We would like to thank the National UFO Reporting Center for making the data available.
-Without your extensive records, these insights into would not be possible.*
+Without your extensive records, these insights would not be possible.*

 ---